Paul Martelletti

 In April 2015, Paul Martelletti ran the quickest ever marathon by someone dressed as a superhero at Sunday's Virgin Money London Marathon.

 Initially clocking 2:30:12, Martelletti's time was later adjusted from gun to chip time meaning he managed his target of breaking 2:30 with 2:29:57.

-In 2014 he won the UK leg of the inaugural Red Bull Wings for Life race, where he outran a chaser car for 69.37km to place 5th in the global rankings.
+In 2014 he won the UK leg of the inaugural Red Bull Wings for Life race, where he outran a chaser car for 69.37 km to place 5th in the global rankings.

 In December 2017 he set the Linford Wood parkrun record, clocking in at 15:13.
 In May 2019, Martelletti also set the Victoria Dock parkrun course record, in a time of 14:43.